jeredleisey/api-validation/README.md

 # api-validation
- Example of using Behat to validate github API
+ Example of using Behat/Gherkin to validate github API